 The best type of the defense using the natural terrain to its fullest, but hard for samurai to live in due to the inconvenience of logistics.

 They live in the below town in peacetime and come up at a castle at the time of war.

-It is often called as a castle in the sky, or Japanese Machu Picchu; Takeda Castle site is located on Mt.
+People often call the Takeda castle, a castle in the sky, or Japanese Machu Picchu.
+Takeda Castle site is located on Mt.
 Kojo (Old Castle).

 Hirayamajiro (Castle on a Hill in the Plains)